 As part of my interest in Biafra, I worked with two other GW faculty members to organize a spring 2017 conference, http://www.rememberingbiafra.com/, to mark the 50th anniversary of the start of the Biafra war.
 Chimamanda Ngozi Adichie was the keynote speaker, at an event held at the National Museum of African American History and Culture.
 (Yes, there I am, doing a Q&A with her!)
 I am currently working on a digital humanities project, sponsored by GW’s Institute for African Studies, that will create a timeline and other resources for teachers and students who want to teach about Biafra.

 In addition, I am co-editing volume 4 of the forthcoming Cambridge History of the US in the World, along with Max Friedman and David Engerman.
 The general editor of this exciting (and massive) project is Mark Bradley.
+I am also beginning some work on a future project that will explore how literature and art from the Middle East and Africa circulated in the United States from the mid-1960s to 1989, providing alternative narratives to the Cold War construction of the Third World.

 I am very involved with the Society for Historians of American Foreign Relations, and am on the editorial board for the new journal Modern American History as well as American Quarterly.